You’re ambitious and hardworking, your clothing is fresh and on-trend, and yet you can’t understand why your sales have plateaued.

 If your waitlist percentage is higher than 70%, you will want to purchase a wider variety of products and make more posts per day to reach your goal.

-Benchmarking your current numbers, making attainable goals, and calculating for smarter inventory buying decisions that will increase your sales with each passing month.
+Benchmarking your current numbers, making attainable goals, and calculating for smarter inventory buying decisions that will increase your sales with each passing month in 2024.
 Use this plan to surpass the last big sales goal, and eventually, you will achieve numbers you have previously only dreamed of.

 “Our goals can only be reached through a vehicle of a plan, in which we must fervently believe, and upon which we must vigorously act.
 There is no other route to success.” – Pablo Picasso